stungeye/Applied-Math-For-Games-1/docs/04-introduction-to-processing/01-getting-started.md

 ## Hello World Using p5.js

-Create a new p5.js project using either the web editor or the local development process described above.
+Create a new p5.js project using the web editor or the local development process described above.

 Open the `sketch.js` file and change the `setup()` and `draw()` methods to the following: